 It is not possible to cure somebody of dyslexia and nobody grows out of it.
 Therefore, it is necessary to teach dyslexic children how to learn a foreign language and how to develop their own learning strategies.
-Using their talents and intelligence and with the help and support of the teacher, they can compensate and deal with their weak points.
+Using their talents and intelligence and with the help and support of the teacher in English class, they can compensate and deal with their weak points.

 The early recognition of dyslexia symptoms is crucial for further cognitive development of children with special needs.
 Teaching 6-9-year-olds you should be particular about your students’ spatial orientation, memorisation, classification, sequencing and spelling.